 Reviews wines from South Africa and Languedoc-Roussillon.

-Buzzeo joined Wine Enthusiast Magazine in 2006 as a tasting coordinator, and eventually became Tasting Director and Senior Editor, responsible for overseeing all aspects of the tasting and review program.
+Buzzeo joined Wine Enthusiast Magazine in 2006 as a tasting coordinator, and eventually became Tasting Director and Senior Editor, previously responsible for overseeing all aspects of the tasting and review program.
 Most recently, Buzzeo assumed the role of Managing Editor.
 Since coming to Wine Enthusiast, she has made it one of her personal missions to promote the acceptance of cross-drinking, encouraging everyone to embrace finely crafted libations across all beverage categories.
 Buzzeo is also an avid homebrewer and a member of the AHA (American Homebrewers Association).

 The latest wine reviews, trends and recipes plus special offers on wine storage and accessories